 Surprise, surprise – women eventually started to get sick of being non-existent under the eyes of the law.
 As first-wave feminism swept the United States through the mid-1800s, the Married Women’s Property Acts were passed, granting women individual legal status.
 This meant that women were now able to sign contracts, participate in business, and acquire property.
 With this legal evolution came an uptick in the number of women who chose to keep their maiden names after marriage.
 After all, their names would now bear legal significance.

-From this point on, the law would slowly continue to grant women more legal rights in conjunction with their maiden names.
+From this point on, the law would slowly continue to grant women more legal rights in connection with their maiden names.
 In the 1970s, the U.S. Supreme Court finally abolished a law in Tennessee that had required women to take their husband’s last name before they could register to vote.
-Around this same time, the prefix, “Ms.” gained popularity, giving women a way to identify themselves beyond their marital status.
+This is around the time that the prefix, “Ms.” gained popularity, giving women a way to identify themselves beyond their marital status.

 Now that coverture isn’t so close in our past, only about 20% of women choose to keep their maiden names – a lower percentage than in the 1970s and 1980s.
 Additionally, with same-sex marriages now legalized in the United States, the future of married last names will assuredly continue to evolve.